jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 :::

 :::note
-The bearer token is only valid for 15 minutes and should be refreshed during this time for permanent usage.
+The bearer token is only valid for 15 minutes and should be refreshed during this time for continuously usage.
 :::

 Before receiving the access token, an assertion has to be created.
 This assertion contains attributes and will be part of requesting the token.
 The assertion creation is detailed in the section [Create an Assertion](#create-an-assertion).